Spectral signatures of nonstabilizerness and criticality in infinite matrix product states: Nonstabilizerness in the cluster-Ising model

 Despite these limitations, it is worth exploring the scaling of $W_\infty^{(2)}$.
 Figure~\ref{fig:cluster_ising_critical}(b) confirms that we approximately recover the expected scaling at the endpoints of the critical line, $g_c=0$ and $g_c=2$: the red dashed lines show linear fits based on Eq.~(\ref{eq:iMPSSREscaling}) to iMPS data, yielding slopes in good agreement with the expected value $1/8$ (black dashed lines).
 Away from these endpoints, however, the approach to the asymptotic scaling regime is slower.
 For $g_c=0.1,\,0.25,\,0.5$, the extracted slopes are visibly larger than $1/8$, as seen in Fig.~\ref{fig:cluster_ising_critical}(c).
 While a residual dependence on $\chi_t$ cannot be excluded, the systematic bending of the curves suggests that the accessible range of $\xi$ is insufficient to exceed microscopic (ultraviolet) length scales, placing these data in a pre-asymptotic crossover regime.

 A few comments are in order.
 A similar overshoot of the slope for $g_c\in [0.1,0.5]$ (as well as $g_c\in [1.1, 1.5]$) is also observed in exact diagonalization studies of finite periodic systems, presented in Appendix~\ref{Appendix:ED}.
 This shows that the overshoot is not an artefact of the iMPS approach, but reflects the intrinsic difficulty of accessing the asymptotic scaling regime.
+Indeed, the standard properties of the underlying iMPS states, such as their entanglement entropy and correlation functions, are well converged at these bond dimensions for all values of $g_c$.
 Curiously, plotting $W^{(2)}_{\infty}$ as a function of $\log \xi$ instead of $\log \xi_\mathrm{SRE}^{(2)}$ yields a linear behavior over a broader range, as shown in Appendix~\ref{Appendix:critical}; e.g., compare the data for the converged cases, $g_c=0,2$, in Fig.~\ref{fig:cluster_ising_critical}(b) with Fig.~\ref{fig:critical_xi}(a).
-We attribute this behavior to the different convergence properties of $c_1$ (which determines $W_\infty^{(2)}$), $\xi$ and $\xi_\mathrm{SRE}^{(2)}$: the first two are determined by the \emph{leading} eigenvalue and eigenvector of $\mathbb{E}$, while the last one stems from the \emph{subleading} eigenvalue of $\mathbb{E}$, which is expected to converge more slowly.
+We attribute this behavior to the different convergent properties of $c_1$ (which determines $W_\infty^{(2)}$), $\xi$ and $\xi_\mathrm{SRE}^{(2)}$: the first is determined by the \emph{leading} eigenvalue and eigenvector of $\mathbb{E}$, while the last two stem from the \emph{subleading} eigenvalue of $E$ and $\mathbb{E}$ respectively, with the latter expected to converge more slowly.
 Thus, our data appear to be in the regime where $c_1$ and $\xi$ are relatively well-converged, while $\xi_\mathrm{SRE}^{(2)}$ is not.
 Nevertheless, by analyzing the dependence of $W_\infty^{(2)}$ on $\log\xi$ and extracting its slope, we find indications that the slope indeed approaches the universal value $1/8$ as we increase $\xi$, see Appendix~\ref{Appendix:critical} for further details.
 These results illustrate the challenges in accessing the universal scaling regime of the mutual SRE.
 For the model considered here, Eq.~(\ref{eq:clustermodel}), which can be mapped to free fermions, further insights could in principle be obtained using Gaussian state methods as in Refs.~\cite{collura2025quantummagicfermionicgaussian,rajabpour2025stabilizershannonrenyiequivalenceexact}, although our results suggest that the required system sizes may exceed thousands of sites.